Here's How Your Trade StoneCo Ltd. (STNE) Aggressively Right Now

 STNE’s Market Performance

-STNE stocks went down by -15.54% for the week, with a monthly drop of -29.26% and a quarterly performance of -44.31%, while its annual performance rate touched -87.77%.
-The volatility ratio for the week stands at 6.80% while the volatility levels for the past 30 days are set at 7.46% for StoneCo Ltd..
-The simple moving average for the period of the last 20 days is -21.61% for STNE stocks with a simple moving average of -72.97% for the last 200 days.
+STNE stocks went up by 4.95% for the week, with a monthly drop of -18.96% and a quarterly performance of -31.21%, while its annual performance rate touched -87.47%.
+The volatility ratio for the week stands at 8.56% while the volatility levels for the past 30 days are set at 7.39% for StoneCo Ltd..
+The simple moving average for the period of the last 20 days is -12.26% for STNE stocks with a simple moving average of -70.72% for the last 200 days.

 Analysts’ Opinion of STNE